 Congress can change the number of justices at any time.
-If Senate Democrats eliminate the filibuster, as Barack Obama and others have urged, it will only take 51 votes to pass Court reform, and a majority in each house of Congress can undo the damage Trump has done.
+When Democrats control a majority in both houses of Congress, we need the Senate to eliminate the filibuster, as Barack Obama and others have urged, and then we just need a simple majority of each house of Congress to pass a bill expanding the Court.